DavidMarkHill/davidmarkhill.github.io/_posts/blog/2018-04-01-HttpInterceptor.md

 ## Creating the Http Interceptor ##
 The first task is to create an `Interceptor` class which implements the `HttpInterceptor` interface.
-The function of this class is to include a Json Web Token that will be stored locally as the Authorization header in all Http requests sent to the server.
+The function of this class is to include a locally stored Json Web Token as the Authorization header in all Http requests sent to the server.

-The `Interceptor` class will use the `getToken()` method supplied by my `Authorization` service to retrieve the locally stored JWT:
+The `Interceptor` class will use the `getToken()` method supplied by my `Authorization` service to retrieve the JWT:

 ```typescript
 //src/app/auth/auth.service.ts